mbanon/fastspell/README.md

 In this dictionary-like file, similar languages are stored.
 These are the languages that are going to be "double-checked" with Hunspell after being identified with FastText.
 For example, see the line `gl: [es, pt, gl] `.
 This means that, when the targetted language is Galician, and FastText identifies a given sentence as Spanish, Portuguese or Galician, extra checks will be performed with Hunspell to confirm which of the three similar languages is more suitable for the sentence.

-Please note that you need Hunspell dictionaries for all the languages in this file (if you use the download command, this is handled for you).
+Please note that you need Hunspell dictionaries for all the languages in this file (if you use the `fastspell-download` command, there is nothing else to do).
 This file can be modified to remove a language you are not interested in, or a language for which you don't have Hunspell dictionaries, or to add new similar or target languages.

 #### hunspell.yaml